© 2026 Central Florida Public Media. All Rights Reserved.

 This aerial photo has been marked up to show the 14 acre parcel that Volusia County is considering adding to its existing Highbridge Park on the Halifax River north of Ormond Beach.

-Volusia County has a plan to buy 14 acres along the Halifax River and expand the existing one-acre Highbridge Park north of Ormond Beach.
+The Volusia County Council voted unanimously Tuesday to buy 14 acres along the Halifax River and expand the existing one-acre Highbridge Park north of Ormond Beach.

-The cost is $2.7 million in park impact fees plus $150,000 for design and engineering.
+The cost was $2.7 million in park impact fees plus $150,000 for design and engineering.
 Volusia County hopes to recoup more than $1 million through a Florida Communities Trust state grant.

 On weekends during peak fishing and boating seasons, county staff say the existing Highbridge Park is at capacity and people park all along adjacent roads.
-That's a safety issue for motorists and pedestrians.
+It's a safety issue for motorists and pedestrians that the expansion will address.

-According to a presentation on the expansion, the county has early plans for additional parking, kayak launches, pavilions, seasonal trails with bank fishing access, and a connection to North Peninsula State Park.
+According to an online presentation on the expansion, the county has early plans for additional parking, kayak launches, pavilions, seasonal trails with bank fishing access, and a connection to North Peninsula State Park.

 Those plans include Paddle Point @ Highbridge Park, which would make it a dedicated kayak and watercraft area.
 Paddle Point would include: